-The following case studies demonstrate successful applications of high performance solutions appropriate for hot and humid climates.
+The following case studies demonstrate successful applications of high performance solutions appropriate for temperate and mixed climates.
 Contact information is provided to allow you to gain firsthand knowledge from schools that have successfully implemented many of the high performance design strategies included in this guideline.